 Don’t forget, you can also use the showers at FitRec with your membership!

 If you bring your own bike to campus, you need to know where to park it.
-There are around 4,000 bike parking spaces all over campus which you can find on BU Maps (just click on ‘bike racks’).
+There are around 2,400 bike parking spaces all over campus which you can find on BU Maps.
 Worried about leaving your bike outside?
 There are indoor locations around campus like the Warren Towers and CILSE bike rooms.
 We can help you identify other options based on your work location.
-Please be sure to register your bike so we can keep in touch with you about bike related events.

 Tire Pumps and Repair Stations